We are about helping people experience the natural world

 How we try to minimise our impact on the environment:

-- By allowing space in our sailing boats for people to recycle
+- By providing space on our sailing boat for people to recycle

 - By using biodegradable cleaning products and avoiding dumping of chemicals or non-natural products into the sea.